Priyanghaofficial/An-Intelligent-Enterprise-Assistant-for-public-sector/README.md

 * Automate internal tasks (leave/expense/helpdesk)
 * Provide a dashboard for administrators

 ## Problem Statement

 Government and public organizations face difficulty managing large amounts of internal documents and repetitive queries.
 Existing systems are slow and manual.

-Goal: Build a system that improves efficiency by combining AI + NLP + automation to create a self-learning digital assistant.
+**Goal:** Build a system that improves efficiency by combining AI + NLP + automation to create a self-learning digital assistant.

----

 ## Features